-Your results will all mention all your topics, but not necessarily in the context you want; you will now need to browse the results and read the abstract to find out whether it's going to be useful.
+Your results will all mention all your topics, but not necessarily in the context you want; you will now need to browse the results and read the abstract for each result to find out whether it's going to be useful.

-Sometimes you will need to go inside the Complete Reference link for a reference to see exactly where your search terms appear in full - they should appear in colour to help you spot them.
+Sometimes you will need to click the Complete Reference link for a reference to see exactly where your search terms appear in full - they should appear highlighted in colour to help you spot them.

-Have a look at the final page (appendix) of this workbook - if you have followed all the steps correctly, your search strategy should look similar.
+Have a look at the final page (appendix) of this workbook - if you have followed all the steps correctly, your search strategy should look similar a.
+Viewing your results and accessing the full text of articles

-6. Viewing and saving your results
+8. Viewing and saving your results